OpenSourcePortland/weather_weasel_prototype/README.md

-# WeatherWeasel
+# weather_weasel_prototype

-TODO: Write a gem description
+A prototype of a Ruby wrapper for the Weather Underground API

 ## Installation